Movement

 • The justification for including shared surfaces within a development must be robust and all concerns relating to impaired users addressed through strong design choices.

-• Surface treatments must relate to the street's surrounding urban, suburban or rural character.
+• Surface treatments relate to the street's surrounding urban, suburban or rural character.

-• Vehicle speeds must be reduced prior to entering the shared space.
+• Vehicle speeds are reduced prior to entering the shared space.

 • Space should be created for some car movement and occasional on street parking.